 Yes, and a critical need considering the imminent senior tsunami approaching our country and community.
 According to the peer-reviewed journal Health Affairs, one of the most important public health discoveries in recent years is the degree to which one’s physical environment (home) influences health status and premature mortality.
 This is especially true for the more vulnerable senior population.

 Yes.
-As outlined in Section 32121(j) of the Government Code, healthcare districts are empowered under state law to establish, maintain and operate healthcare facilities, including retirement programs, services and facilities.
+As outlined in Section 32121(j) of the California Health and Safety Code, healthcare districts are empowered under state law to establish, maintain and operate healthcare facilities, including retirement programs, services and facilities.
 Additionally, all elements of the Healthy Living Campus will comply with local zoning regulations.

 As has been the BCHD model for decades, any potential revenue generated will be reinvested in the Beach Cities through community health programs and services like school gardens, senior care management, health grants, anti-obesity programming and substance-use prevention in schools.
 Currently, this proven model allows BCHD to provide $3.50 in programs and services for every tax dollar received.
 In addition to administering more than 40 critical health programs in the Beach Cities, here are a few examples of the outside programs and services that BCHD also helps fund through this financial approach: